arf-camp/fOODKA/README.md

 Code Understanding help:(important files!)

-1.every details is calling by function . writing  in clean code(core php).you can read the function.inc.php file (on foodka/ folder) for better understanding.
+1.every details is calling by function . writing  in clean code(Core php).you can read the function.inc.php file (on foodka/ folder) for better understanding.

-2.for page reloading ,given right error mssg with right functionality and success mssg pop up functionality we have used jquery/Ajax. you can read the custom.js(on foodka/assets/js/) file also.
+2.for page reloading ,given right error mssg with right functionality and success mssg pop up functionality we have used jquery/Ajax. you can read the `custom.js` file (on foodka/assets/js/) also.

 ABOUT PROJECT FEATURES:

-GO TO THE README FILES  FOLDER AND READ THE .DOCX
+GO TO THE `README FILES`  FOLDER AND READ THE .DOCX

+**Also password encryption decryption(hash format) system I am writing in comment section on respective pageS ( incase we need this feature )